Chart Color Schemes

 Manly - Lota shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational participation is high, with 28.0% of residents currently enrolled in formal education.
-This includes primary education (9.9%), secondary education (8.1%), and tertiary education (4.9%).
-Manly-Lota's four schools have a combined enrollment of 1,581 students.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1070.
-Educational mix includes three primary schools and one K-12 school.
-School capacity exceeds typical residential needs, with 18.8 places per 100 residents compared to the regional average of 13.6, indicating the area serves as an educational hub for the broader region.
+This includes 9.9% in primary education, 8.1% in secondary education, and 4.9% pursuing tertiary education.
+The area's four schools have a combined enrollment of 1,581 students.
+Manly - Lota has above-average socio-educational conditions (ICSEA: 1070).
+It consists of three primary schools and one K-12 school.
+School capacity is higher than typical residential needs, with 18.8 places per 100 residents compared to the regional average of 13.6, indicating that the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education